antonchepelev/crypto_currency_exchange_rate_project/README.md

 ## Booting up the application

-1.Activate the virtual environment (the one you created earlier).
+1. Activate the virtual environment (the one you created earlier).
 2. Navigate into the "crypto_exchange_rates" child directory.
-3. Run python main.py .
+3. Run `python main.py`.

 ## Using the application

-It should not be too difficult since its pretty straight forward.
-You can check of the boxes of the crypto currencies of your choice and the specific attributes that you need.
+It should not be too difficult since it's pretty straightforward.
+You can check off the boxes of the cryptocurrencies of your choice and the specific attributes that you need.
 It will display in a table format.
-You can also get a copy of that table, just put a valid email address into the input box near the top of the application and click send.
+You can also get a copy of that table—just put a valid email address into the input box near the top of the application and click send.
 Check your junk folder ;)